The Building And Other Construction Worker CESS Rules, 1998

 Power of Assessing Officer and other officers.-

-An Assessing Officer, or an officer authorised under sub-rule (8) of Rule 7, if empowered by the State Government under section 7 of the Act, may,-
+An Assessing Officer, or an officer authorized under sub-rule (8) of Rule 7, if empowered by the State Government under section 7 of the Act, may,-

 enter any establishment where building and other construction work is going on;